The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Arranging the art gallery

+If the nook segment has endpoints $A$ and $B$ and the opening points are $E$ and $F$ where $E, A, B, F$ occur in that order on the polygon boundary, then we say that $E$ \emph{restricts} $A$ and $F$ \emph{restricts} $B$ (see \Cref{fig:NookCollab}).

+These are slightly more general than the nooks from \cite{ExistsRHardness}, in that it will sometimes be necessary to intersect a wedge with a nook, as in \Cref{fig:NookCollab} (left).

-A guarding configuration will have some non-zero number of guards in the partial visibility region of a nook, which together must guard the nook segment, as in Figure \ref{NookCollab}.
-In general, no guard needs to see all of the nook segment, instead it can be guarded by a collaboration of several guards.
-The possible positions of one guard can then depend continuously on the position of another.
-In our construction, the partial visibility region of each constraint nook will intersect exactly $2$ guard regions.
-In order to create the addition constraints, we will need to use that fact that guards have $2$ coordinates, and so in some sense each nook enforces a constraint on up to $4$ variables.
+A guarding configuration will have some non-zero number of guards in the partial visibility region of a nook, that together must guard the nook segment, as in \Cref{fig:NookCollab} (right).
+Multiple guards can collaborate to guard a single nook segment, creating a continuous dependence between the positions of those guards.

-\ipnc{0.5}{Figures/NookCollab}{ This art gallery can be guarded by two guards, but there is no such configuration where the nook segment on the left is guarded entirely by a single guard.
-The possible positions of each guard depend continuously on the position of the other guard.}